vikejs/vike/examples/react/pages/markdown.page.md

 # Markdown

-By using `@brillout/vite-plugin-mdx`, you write pages using MDX.
+You can write pages using Markdown by using `@brillout/vite-plugin-mdx`.

 This page is written in _markdown_.

-With MDX we can embed interactive views right within our markdown: <Counter/>
+MDX allows us to use interactive views right within our markdown: <Counter/>.

-Edit this page see HMR in action.